 3. Hand sanitizer and/or wet wipes.
 Said toilets without toilet paper are also probably sans hand soap.
 Wet wipes are also handy but be aware that most are not biodegradable so check the packet before stocking up on these.

 4. For the ladies- sanitary disposal bags.
-Again non degradable but there are also sanitary cups if you want a bio-friendly option.
+Again non degradable but there are also more bio-friendly options around now.

 5. Mini first aid kit.
 I usually pack one on every trip that just contains the bare essentials like band-aids, stop itch, anti-septic cream, panadol and lucas paw paw ointment but on this trip, I got a prescription of anti diarrhea tablets before i left (and didn’t need but good to have) and we also found out during this trip that anti-histamines would’ve also come in handy!
 You can get medications during your trip but we discovered that pharmacies don’t always sell you packets of things.
 In India, we discovered that you’re more likely to get a blister pack and not a box of tablets so I would bring your supply from home.

 5. Scarf.
 In a modest country, scarves can be used to cover too much skin, visiting temples/mosques, headscarf in some religious places and be used as a, well, scarf.
 Also handy to shade yourself from the heat.

 6. Open mind and open heart.
 The secret to travelling in my books.
 Push those preconceptions aside and ride that wave.
 Be open to new ideas, people, food, sights and smell and I hope that you’ll find something that you like.